kavindyasinthasilva/community-starter-kit/docs/getting-started.md

 ## Creating the config

-The bot is designed to create messages when a user creates an issue, open a pull request, or merges a pull request.
-These messages are based on a config file in your repository.
-You will need to create a config file with the messages you want **welcome** to use.
-Your `.github/config.yml` should look something like this:
+Thank you for submitting a pull request to our repository.
+If this change is based on an existing issue, please reference that issue in the pull request comment using Closes #x where X is the issue number. `.github/config.yml` should look something like this:

 ```
 # Configuration for welcome - https://github.com/behaviorbot/welcome